joolstorrentecalo/gitlab-design/README.md

 ## About

-**GitLab’s open source design pattern library, prototypes and work-in-progress files.**
+**GitLab’s open source design pattern library, prototypes, and work-in-progress files.**

 This project is primarily used by [GitLab’s UX Design department][ux-handbook] to host design files and hand them off for implementation.
 To learn about the best